Northcn/lis786-project/about.md

 <br>
 - Man-in-the-Middle (MitM) Attacks
     A cyberattack that intercepts communication between two parties.
-It allows the hacker to eavesdrop on conversations or steal data.
+It allows the hacker to eavesdrop on private conversations or steal data.
 <br>
 <br>
 - Brute Force Attacks